yeoupooh/subak/README.md

 # Subak
-Subak is a for-fun-personal-purpose music service written in many languages(hopefully).
+Subak(수박, Watermelon in Korean) is a for-fun-personal-purpose music service written in many languages(hopefully).

 # DISCLAIMER